Maria Ewing: Reputation

 Opinions of Ewing were extremely diverse.
 Lotfi Mansouri thought her "highly gifted", but described her conduct in San Francisco Opera's 1993 production of Salome as "a nightmare...She became difficult, stubborn, and wrongheaded.
 In the easier sections, she would drag the rhythms, then rush like crazy in the more difficult parts...
 Married to Sir Peter Hall at the time, she expected to be addressed as 'Lady Hall', then put a sign on her dressing room saying that she was not to be spoken to at all".
 The critic and musical historian Peter G. Davis condemned her 1986 Metropolitan Opera Carmen as "a loopy Gypsy who might have just landed from the moon as she lurched spastically from one scene to the next without allure, consistency, credibility, or vocal distinction.
 That Ewing continued to be taken seriously over the next decade in the face of ongoing vocal collapse, whooping and scooping through one part after another, only indicated how decadent the Farrar-Garden tradition had become".

-On the other hand, Simon Rattle praised her as "the most interesting singing actress of the stage", and despite a six-year hiatus in their friendship when he broke a promise to cast her in a new production of Carmen at the Met, James Levine never ceased to admire her: "She had the whole gift: brilliant on the stage, brilliant musician, brilliant linguist, very striking timbre.
+On the other hand, Simon Rattle praised her as "the most interesting singing actress of the stage".
+Despite a six-year hiatus in their friendship when he broke a promise to cast her in a new production of Carmen at the Met, James Levine never ceased to admire her: "She had the whole gift: brilliant on the stage, brilliant musician, brilliant linguist, very striking timbre.
 Maria started off with maybe the most full-scale and versatile gifts of any artist I ever worked with, able to sing every language, every style, recital, oratorio, opera, the whole business".

 Peter Hall too always remained as enthusiastic about Ewing's art as he was when he first collaborated with her.
 "Her whole being is about performing, and truthful performing.
 She can only work with complete commitment and honesty...
 Her performances are incandescent.
 Even if you don't like them you cannot ignore them...
 Some people cannot take her highly personal approach; they say she pulls the music about, remaking it in her own image.
 This is not true; she is a meticulous musician.
 But her need to express leads her to emphasise and inflect outside the well-bred norm...She is a disturbing performer, a star".
 "She is not a well-mannered artist and does not live her life calmly.
 I love her for that."